The challenges of living with a stranger.

-If your freshman starts running into issues with her roommate, remind her of these opportunities:
+If your freshman starts running into issues with their roommate, remind them of these opportunities:

-- Campus is filled with students, so go out and meet them: in her dorm, in her classes, by joining clubs or checking in with the teens she met at orientation.
+- Campus is filled with students, so go out and meet them: in their dorm, in their classes, by joining clubs or checking in with the teens they met at orientation.

-- Her RA was a freshman once and has received training in conflict resolution to help roommates work through problems as they arise.
+- Their RA was a freshman once and has received training in conflict resolution to help roommates work through problems as they arise.
 The RA is a resource.

 The bottom line Your teenager is about to embark on a new experience, living with a complete stranger for a long period of time—almost a year.
 No doubt it’s scary, but it can also be exciting.
-Remind him that his roommate is in the same boat.
+Remind them that their roommate is in the same boat.
 Getting to know each other and surviving their first year of college may ultimately bond them together.